galeksandrp/mpv/DOCS/compile-windows.md

 While building a complete MinGW-w64 toolchain yourself is possible, there are a few build environments and scripts to help ease the process, such as MSYS2 and MXE.
-Note that MinGW environments included in Linux distributions are often broken, outdated and useless, and usually don't use MinGW-w64.
+Note that MinGW environments included in Linux distributions are often broken, outdated and useless, and usually don't uses MinGW-w64.

 **Warning**: the original MinGW (http://www.mingw.org) is unsupported.